sambelony/resource-monitoring-tool/README.md

 1. Argument `--process` - the name of the process with the extension, or the full path to the file.
 2. Argument `--interval` - statistics collection interval, in seconds.
-3. Argument `--graph` - is responsible for creating graphs, whether it is necessary to save (Y or N) graphs built according to the data from the received `resources.csv` file.
+3. Argument `--graph` - is responsible for creating graphs, whether it is necessary to save (Y or N) graphs built according to the data from the created `.csv` file.

 **Program launch example:**
 `python rmonitoring.py --process notepad.exe --interval 1 --graph y` - to run the notepad.exe process, data collection interval is 1 second, graphs will be built and saved in `.png` format to the directory with the `rmonitoring file .py`.